 A few busy but short weeks after Easter, restaurants were shutting down for seasonal renovations and hotels prices had been slashed to less than one-quarter of the costs during Holy Week.
 The beaches emptied, the pool loungers freed up, and the restaurants that stayed open offered up the best seats in the house to walk-ins.

-Low season officially arrived.
+Puerto Vallarta low season officially arrived.

 This downslide of tourist numbers coincides with a climb in temperature, humidity, and of course: rainfall.